 - Any changes to the Department of Public Safety and Correctional Service’s policies regarding the use of restrictive housing.

 The bill passed and was signed into law at the end of May 2016.

 DPSCS has published two reports which come out during the first week of January.
 These reports have revealed that Maryland places into solitary confinement 50% of its prison population.
 The average length of stay was anywhere from 43 to 51 days.
 Over the past three years 837 people have been released to the community directly from solitary.
-Over 400 people with serious mental illness have been placed in solitary in 2016 and 2017.
+Over 600 people with serious mental illness have been placed in solitary between 2016 and 2018.
 To read the 2018 report, click here.

 DPSCS failed to issue a report in 2020 and still has not issued a report in 2021.